Antibodies

 Confidence and severity

-Why every antibody has a stake
+Why every antibody has a bond

 Off-chain enrichment